 "Private Cory Baskins, sir!"

-Samael chuckled quietly, tilting his head slightly in amusement...although the two-toned soldier across from him didn't take a further cue to loosen his attentive pose any more.
+Samael chuckled quietly, tilting his head slightly in amusement...although the soldier across from him didn't respond to the cue to loosen his attentive pose any more.
 "Got it," he replied softly while nodding toward the keypad.
 "So any chance I c'n take a look in there tonight?
 Guessin' they sent me along 'cause they wanted a little extra protection for the depot...must be some recent Blue movement or summin', eh?"

 No mention of his security clearance -- faked or otherwise -- and no name-dropping.
 Samael was curious.

-Private Baskins shifted uncomfortably, his eyes flicking once more to the Specialist logo before he focused them hesitantly on the grey soldier's amused features.
+Private Baskins shifted uncomfortably, his eyes flicking once more to the specialist logo before he focused them hesitantly on Samael's amused features.
 "Sorry, sir!
 I am unable to allow you access without the proper authorization, or the sergeant's vocal permission.
 This facility is under security lock-down for the integrity of the war!"

 Samael continued to smile serenely even as he noted the specific mention of Marsden's permission -- for as on-point as the private's behavior was, the picture being painted in the rebel's mind was that the overall painfully strict atmosphere of this base was fully a result of the sergeant's...particular beliefs.
 The brief run-in with Marsden was illuminating, and the reactions of the various soldiers he'd chatted with all pointed to a kowtowing to the CO's whims.
 Sure, military life was just that, after all...conforming to the straight-laced standards of the army was a part of the experience.
 But the way so many of the privates had seemed nervous to even think outside of Marsden's directives...the vicious bureaucracy of this base was oppressive.